Franky-Hu/Employment-Project/README.md

 All files should be run on an HPC terminal.

-Thanks to the help of Professor Malvalet(NYU).
+Thanks to the help of Professor Malavet(NYU).